-Why is the Triple P program cost effective?
+Why is a Triple P program cost effective?

 Self-regulation is one of the main tenets of the Triple P program.
 It encourages parents to set their own goals and choose the types of strategies that will work within their family homes.
 In this way parents become independent problem-solvers, who can confidently adapt Triple P strategies to suit the issues they confront now and in the future.
 This relieves the pressure on agencies and practitioners, who are not required to continue providing clinical support to the parents who have completed Triple P.

 Why is the Triple P system cost effective?

 Because Triple P is not "one-size-fits-all", it offers a suite of programs of increasing intensity.
 This prevents wasteful over-servicing or ineffective under-servicing.